Skip to main content

 You’ll need to decide on the following:

-• If you want payroll to be approved automatically
+• If you want payroll to be approved manually or automatically.

 Salaried employees